Unity-Technologies/UnityRenderStreaming/Packages/com.unity.webrtc/Third Party Notices.md

  *
  * 3. All advertising materials mentioning features or use of this
  *    software must display the following acknowledgment:
- *    &quot;This product includes software developed by the OpenSSL Project
+ *    "This product includes software developed by the OpenSSL Project
- *    for use in the OpenSSL Toolkit. (http://www.openssl.org/)&quot;
+ *    for use in the OpenSSL Toolkit. (http://www.openssl.org/)" *
- *
- * 4. The names &quot;OpenSSL Toolkit&quot; and &quot;OpenSSL Project&quot; must not be used to
+ * 4. The names "OpenSSL Toolkit" and "OpenSSL Project" must not be used to
  *    endorse or promote products derived from this software without
  *    prior written permission.
 For written permission, please contact
  *    openssl-core@openssl.org.
  *
- * 5. Products derived from this software may not be called &quot;OpenSSL&quot;
+ * 5. Products derived from this software may not be called "OpenSSL"
- *    nor may &quot;OpenSSL&quot; appear in their names without prior written
+ *    nor may "OpenSSL" appear in their names without prior written
  *    permission of the OpenSSL Project.
  *
  * 6. Redistributions of any form whatsoever must retain the following
  *    acknowledgment:
- *    &quot;This product includes software developed by the OpenSSL Project
+ *    "This product includes software developed by the OpenSSL Project
- *    for use in the OpenSSL Toolkit (http://www.openssl.org/)&quot;
+ *    for use in the OpenSSL Toolkit (http://www.openssl.org/)" *
- *
  * THIS SOFTWARE IS PROVIDED BY THE OpenSSL PROJECT ``AS IS'' AND ANY
  * EXPRESSED OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE